nkallima/sim-universal-construction/README.md

 contains a substantial set of concurrent data-structures such as `queues`, `stacks`, `combining-objects`, `hash-tables`, `locks`, etc. This framework also provides a user-friendly runtime for developing and benchmarking concurrent data-structures.
-Among other features, this runtime provides functionality for creating threads easily (both Posix and user-space threads), tools for measuring performance, etc.
+Among other features, this runtime provides functionality for creating threads easily (both Posix and user-level threads), tools for measuring performance, etc.
 The provided concurrent data-structures and the runtime are highly optimized for contemporary NUMA multiprocessors such as AMD Epyc and Intel Xeon.